Part A (i): Pupil Premium Strategy Plan

 Improve general academic outcomes relative to peers. |

-At the time of our first published public examinations (academic year 2023/24) disadvantaged students achieve significantly above a P8 of 0.
-In the intervening years, there is evidence of closing the attainment gap between disadvantaged and more affluent peers. |
+At the time of our first published public examinations (academic year 2023/24) disadvantaged students achieve above a P8 of 0.0 and be above the P8 for PP nationally.
+In the absence of P8 measures, in 2025 and 2026, outcomes for PP students will remain above National outcomes for PP students. |

 Improve reading and spelling |